zubeyiro/postgresql-elasticsearch-sync/README.md

 This application provides multiple types of data sync options from PostgreSQL to ElasticSearch.

 ## How does it work
-For each syncronization jobs, first it makes overall syncronization (pushes all data to ElasticSearch cluster), and then it uses `LISTEN/NOTIFY` functionality of PostgreSQL
+For each syncronization jobs, first it makes overall syncronization (pushes all data to ElasticSearch cluster), and then it uses `LISTEN/NOTIFY` functionality of PostgreSQL.

 ## Syncronization Types